Skip to content

 Competitor monitoring.
 Real-time rate scraping from OTAs shows what comparable properties charge tonight, next week, and next month.
 If three competitors just raised rates for a Saturday two weeks out, that’s a signal.

 Historical patterns.
 Your own booking data reveals seasonality, day-of-week patterns, average lead times, and cancellation rates.
-A system trained on two years of your data knows that Tuesday nights in February average 45% occupancy while Saturday nights in July hit 98%.
+A system trained on two years of your data knows your weekday-versus-weekend occupancy spread and seasonal swings.
+See STR’s industry data primer on how historical occupancy patterns inform pricing.

 Market events.
 Conference schedules, concerts, sports events, local festivals.
 Some platforms integrate event calendars automatically; others let you flag dates manually.